MosenzonTal/DevOpsDaily/README.md

 ### Unit Tests

-In the tests stage stage we should write a simple unit-test for testing the functionality of the application.
+In the tests stage we should write a simple unit-test for testing the functionality of the application.
 The unit-test creates a **mock JSON** database file (users.json) with predefined data, and validate that the application returns the correct information.

 For example, given the following input file: